What do Valentine’s Day, the Olympics, and these pancakes have in common? Beets!!!

 - Add the wet ingredients to the dry mix and gently fold in until incorporated.
 Do not overmix or you will have rubbery pancakes.
 Small lumps in the batter are ok.
 The batter should be fairly thick but you may need to add a few more tablespoonfuls of milk to lighten it up.
 Allow your batter to rest for 20 to 30 minutes, without stirring it.
 This helps the gluten relax so the pancakes will be tender.

 - Heat a skillet or griddle on medium-low heat, adding small amount of oil (I like to use grapeseed oil because of its high smoking point.
 Spoon in the batter, about 1/4 cup at a time.
 Allow the pancake to start bubbling and once it is dry around the edges, flip it over.
 Resist the urge to press the pancakes down with the spatula, this is a sure way to take the fluff out of your pancakes.
 Serve warm.

 Aube Giroux is a food writer and filmmaker who shares her love of cooking on her farm-to-table blog, Kitchen Vignettes.

 Aube is a passionate organic gardener and home cook who likes to share the stories of how food gets to our dinner plates.
 Her work has been shown on television and at international film festivals.
+Her web series was nominated for a 2014 James Beard Award.
 In 2012, she was the recipient of Saveur Magazine’s Best Food Blog award in the video category.
 Follow Aube on Facebook and Twitter.